NadaTO/dsq_hackathon/README.md

 2. Go to the `service/simple-js` or `service/simple-python` folder.
 3. Adapt the buyer code to use your buyer delegate address and buy data from your fleet-simulation.
 4. Change the seller code to use a new seller delegate key and sell on a topic of your choice.
-5. Forward/filter/transform some data from the seller to your buyer.
+5. Forward/filter/transform some data from your buyer to the seller.
 6. Inform your team lead that you accomplished this task to earn the extra tokens.

 ## Task 4 - Develop vehicle app